Artificial Intelligence9 Best AI Apps for Students in 2026 — Free & Powerful

 This list is updated for 2026 and focuses on apps that support Arabic or work effectively with Arabic content.
 Prices may change — always check the official website.

-The following apps transform how you search for and summarize information.
-Instead of reading dozens of pages, you get precise answers with sources in seconds.
+Research and study apps transform how you search for and summarize information.
+Instead of reading dozens of pages, you get precise answers with sources in seconds — giving you back hours every week to focus on understanding rather than gathering.

 1. Perplexity AI — The Smart Student Search Engine